 - Table your appeal and ask for more information, or

 - May ask you to appear at an in-person hearing.

 In exceptional cases, students may be asked to appear if the Board needs more information to make a decision on your appeal.
 The Secretary will contact you to book the date and time.
 Questions will be posed by the members of the Board and you will be provided with an opportunity to clarify your situation.
 You have the right to bring a support person with you.

 All appeals are on a first come first serve basis.
 Depending on the volume and the complexity of appeals presented to the Board, submitting an appeal before the deadline does not guarantee your appeal will be heard on this date.

-The next meeting of the Senate Appeals Board is tentatively scheduled for Thursday, August 29, 2019.
+The next Senate Appeals Board meeting is tentatively scheduled for Tuesday, April 4, 2023

 Please contact the Secretary of the Senate Appeals Board at 778-782-5867 or email at email@example.com.